jed-harwood/jed-harwood.github.io/content/_index.md

 Hello, and welcome to my website!

 I am a third year Ph.
-D. student in the Department of Statistics, at UC Davis.
+D. student in the Department of Statistics, at UC Davis, working with Professor Jie Peng.

 My research interests include statistical signal processing, graphical models, and high dimensional inference.